id-contact/docs/webdocs/docs/configuration/core.md

 ## General configuration structure

 The authentication test plugin is based on [Rocket](https://rocket.rs), and its configuration system is based on the system provided by Rocket.
-We will describe here the properties needed by an end-user, a complete overview can be found in [the rocket documentation](https://rocket.rs/master/guide/configuration/).
+We will describe here the properties needed by an end user, a complete overview can be found in [the rocket documentation](https://rocket.rs/master/guide/configuration/).

 This configuration system is based on 3 tiers:
  - Defaults baked into the server
  - Configuration provided through the configuration file specified in the `ROCKET_CONFIG` environment variable (or the default filename `Rocket.toml`)
  - Configuration overrides provided through environment variables with names starting with `ROCKET_`.

-Within this structures, defaults have the lowest priority (are used only when no other source defines that particular setting), and environment variables have the highest priority (always override whatever value the other layers have for a setting).
+Within these structures, defaults have the lowest priority (are used only when no other source defines that particular setting), and environment variables have the highest priority (always override whatever value the other layers have for a setting).

 ### Profiles